 L.E.A.D.’s Pathway2Empowerment is a year-round, six year model that starts in the 6th grade.
-Boys and young men are challenged with experiences across LEAD’s 4 Pillars:
+Boys and young men are challenged with experiences and exposed to opportunities across LEAD’s 4 Pillars:

 - Athletics allows LEAD staff to build trusting relationships with members while teaching the leadership, life, social and job/career preparedness skills inherent in athletic development.

 - Academics: Because we target young men who are underperforming across grades, attendance and behavior, academic success usually does not come easy for our young men.
 LEAD staff uses our young men’s love for the game of baseball to inspire them to compete academically.

 - Civic Engagement must become a part of one’s DNA in order to develop leaders who have a strong sense of responsibility and commitment to their communities.
 Members of LEAD complete over 2,000 hours of combined community service annually.

 - Commerce drives the social and economic culture of our communities and world.
 Having a seat at the table of commercial development is essential to effect positive growth for communities.
 Through strategic business partnerships, LEAD connects its members with the business community, creating a network and pipeline for future, diverse leadership.